CyberPulseDev/Python-Dependency-Governance-Manager/README.md

 # 🚀 Pip Package Manager

-You can copy everything below directly into GitHub.
-It is already formatted with proper Markdown headers, spacing, sections, and structure.

----

-# 🚀 Pip Package Manager

 > A Modern, Enterprise-Ready Python Dependency & Environment Management Platform
 > Built with Tkinter.
 Designed for Developers, Power Users, and Enterprise Teams.